Beauty for Sale: Plot

 Carol convinces Freddy to take her along on his business trip to Paris.
 While seeing her off aboard the ocean liner, Letty runs into the Bartons.
 When Letty later mentions that Burt is leaving on the same ship as Carol, Jane becomes very upset.
 It turns out that Burt had promised to marry her the next day after she told him she was pregnant.
 Though Letty tries to comfort her, late that night Jane leaps from her window to her death.

 Influenced by the examples of both Jane and Carol (after her first and only love turned out to be a married man who eventually went back to his wife, she became calculating and cynical), Letty turns Sherwood down.
 Then, she reluctantly agrees to marry Bill.

 Specifically requested by Mrs. Sherwood, Letty is forced by Madame Sonia to go to her home.
 When her client notices her engagement ring, she reveals that she is getting married soon.
 Mr. Sherwood coolly congratulates her.
 However, on the wedding day, she cannot go through with it.

-The next day, Mrs. Sherwood asks her husband for a divorce so she can marry Robert Abbott (John Roche), the architect of the new country mansion she had commissioned.
+The next day, Mrs. Sherwood asks her husband for a divorce so she can marry Robert Abbott, the architect of the new country mansion she had commissioned.
 She tells him that she will ask for no alimony, as she is independently wealthy.
 Sherwood is furious, as it is after Letty's supposed wedding, but is quite willing to let his wife go.

 Carol, having finally gotten Freddy to propose, goes house hunting.
 The real estate agent takes them to see the Sherwood mansion.
 When he reveals that it is being sold because the couple are divorcing, Letty rushes over to the real estate office to stop the sale and be reunited with her love.